radekg/terraform-provisioner-ansible/README.md

 ## yes/no?
 Why not boolean?

 The `yes/no` exists because of the fallback mechanism for `become` and `verbose`, other arguments use `yes/no` for consistency.
 With boolean values, there is no easy way to specify `undefined` state.

+## Creating releases

+To cut a release, run:

+    ./bin/release.sh

+After the release is cut, build the binaries for the release:

+    git checkout v${RELEASE_VERSION}
+    ./bin/build-release-binaries.sh

+After the binaries are built, upload the to GitHub release.